DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 	3a.
 Microservice Service Mesh for data domains (Secured, scalable, self-discovered, performant & resilient for data domains Services)

+		Data products and services are not defined by the size of the function, but instead by the context, cohesion and coupling, requiring either orchestration (Service) or choreography (Micro-Service) to mediate between Services

 4. Self-serve Infra for data platform (DataInfra-as-a-Service)

 6. Centeralized Data Governance